warbe-maker/warbe-maker.github.io/_posts/2021-02-06-Programatically-updating-Excel-VBA-code.markdown

 `mService.SyncVBProjects target-workbook, source-workbook, backup-folder`<br>
 backup-folder is an argument returned by the function which ends with TRUE when the synchronization had been performed (it may have been terminated with the confirmation dialog).

-### Synchronization safety
+#### Synchronization safety
-Each synchronization creates a backup of the _Target-Workbook_ in a time-stamped folder in the Workbook's parent folder.
-These backups are currently not cleaned-up.
+Each synchronization creates a backup of the _Target-Workbook_ by creating a copy with a .backup extension.
+In case of a problem this copy just needs to be renamed (better ideas welcome).

 ## Installation
 1. Download and open [CompMan.xlsb][1]